-- 1 and ½ cups plain, unsweetened nondairy milk (I used soy milk), plus more as needed
+- 1 and 1/2 cups plain, unsweetened non-dairy milk (see notes)

-- 1 teaspoon salt, plus more to taste (reduce if using a salty broth - mine is low-sodium)
+- 1 tsp salt plus more to taste (reduce if using a salty broth - mine is low-sodium)

-- (optional) chopped fresh basil or parsley, for serving
+- chopped fresh basil or parsley for serving

 This recipe will taste bland if not properly seasoned, so be sure to taste it throughout cooking and add salt and other seasoning as needed.